Little Swiss Village Route

 Once you make your way into Helvetia, we highly recommend stopping at the nationally known restaurant, The Hutte.
 This restaurant alone is worth the entire trip.
 Shop at the Swiss Roots shop while you are in town and buy a keepsake to remember your adventure.

-Head southwest on Pickens Rd. toward Old Helvetia Rd.
+** NOT PAVED: Head southwest on Pickens Rd. toward Old Helvetia Rd.
 Follow Hacker Valley Rd and Left Fork of Holly River Rod to WV-20N in Hacker Valley for 34 miles.
 Turn right onto WV-20.
 The entrance to Holly River State Park will be on the right.

 Turn right onto WV-20 towards Buckhannon.
 Go about 21 miles and The West Virginia Wildlife Center will be on the right.
 This is the perfect opportunity to stretch your legs and see a variety of West Virginia animals.
 Not to far away (around 12 miles) is the City of Buckhannon.
 If you haven’t eaten by now, take a stroll through its historic streets.
 This city, like Elkins, is known for its locally owned restaurants, specialty shops, and boutiques.